edsoncezar16/dagster/examples/experimental/dagster-airlift/README.md

 ## Observing Assets

 The next step is to observe the assets that are orchestrated from Airflow.
-In order to do that we must create the corresponding definitions in the Dagster deployment.
+In order to do that we must create the corresponding definitions in the Dagster code location.

 We have an included example at `examples/experimental/dagster-airlift/examples/dbt-example`.
 We suggest mimicking the structure of this project as a starting point.

-To add definitions that an Airlift-enabled deployment will observed, you need to use the `orchestrated_defs` argument to `build_defs_from_airflow_instance`
+To add definitions corresponding to Airflow tasks, you need to use the `orchestrated_defs` argument to `build_defs_from_airflow_instance`

 _Note: This also accepts an object of type `Definitions`.
 We have recently added a function, `Definitions.merge`, which allows users to combine and compose `Definitions` objects, which this utilizes._